Symmetric operads in abstract symmetric spectra: A commutative ring spectrum for Deligne cohomology

 Before discussing Deligne cohomology proper, we show how to turn a certain product structure on a fiber product of commutative differential graded algebras (cdga's) into a strictly commutative and associative one.
 As in \refsect{construction}, our complexes are regarded as chain complexes, i.e., $\deg d = -1$.
 Consider a diagram of cdga's, where we suppose that $B$ takes values in $\Q$-vector spaces:

-Because of rational coefficients, a path object for $B$ is given by $B \t Q$ \cite[Lemma 1.19]{Behrend:Differential}, where $Q$ is the chain complex of polynomial differential forms on $\Delta^1$ familiar from rational homotopy theory.
+Because of rational coefficients, a path object for $B$ is given by $B \t Q$ \cite[Lemma~1.19]{Behrend:Differential}, where $Q$ is the chain complex of polynomial differential forms on $\Delta^1$ familiar from rational homotopy theory.
 It is the complex in the left column, where the terms are in degrees $0$ and $-1$, respectively.
-The complex $R$ at the right is quasiisomorphic to $Q$:
+The complex~$R$ at the right is quasiisomorphic to~$Q$:

-We endow $R$ with the multiplication $R \t R \r R$ given by the following matrix in terms of the standard basis $e_1, e_2 \in R_0, f \in R_{-1}$: $e_1 \cdot e_1 = e_1$, $e_2 \cdot e_2 = e_2$, $f \cdot e_2 = f$, $e_1 \cdot f = f$, and all other products of basis vectors are $0$.
+We endow $R$ with the multiplication $R \t R \r R$ given by the following matrix in terms of the standard basis $e_1, e_2 \in R_0$, $f \in R_{-1}$: $e_1 \cdot e_1 = e_1$, $e_2 \cdot e_2 = e_2$, $f \cdot e_2 = f$, $e_1 \cdot f = f$, and all other products of basis vectors are $0$.
 This product is associative and left unital, but not commutative.
 Because of the latter defect, we consider the following diagram of associative left unital differential graded algebras

 The horizontal maps are induced by the unit elements of $Q$ and $R$, respectively.
 These maps are quasiisomorphisms.
 In addition, the augmentation maps $Q_0 = \Q[t] \r \Q^2$ and similarly for $S$ and $R$ commute with these quasiisomorphisms.
-Therefore, there is a zigzag of quasiisomorphisms of associative (noncommutative, except for $D$) left unital differential graded algebras \eqn \mylabel{eqn--associative.algebras} D := A \x_B (B \t Q) \x_B C \stackrel \sim \r A \x_B (B \t S) \x_B C \stackrel \sim \gets A \x_B (B \t R) \x_B C. \xeqn The right hand object is just $E := \cone(A\oplus C \stackrel{a-c}\r B)[1]$ or, equivalently, the homotopy pullback $A \x_C^h B$ in the model category of chain complexes, while $D$ is the homotopy pullback in the (much more natural) model category of cdga's.
+Therefore, there is a zigzag of quasiisomorphisms of associative (noncommutative, except for $D$) left unital differential graded algebras

+The right object is just $E := \cone(A\oplus C \stackrel{a-c}\r B)[1]$ or, equivalently, the homotopy pullback $A \x_C^h B$ in the model category of chain complexes, while $D$ is the homotopy pullback in the (much more natural) model category of cdga's.
 The quasiisomorphisms in \refeq{associative.algebras} are compatible with the respective product structures.
 In particular, the induced product on $\H^*(D)$ agrees with the one on $\H^*(E)$.
-Moreover, higher order multiplications, such as Massey products also agree.
+Moreover, higher order multiplications, such as Massey products, also agree.